bxerra/HTMLTwitter/TwitterUserTweets/PLEASEREADME.txt

 1. I'm helping a little bit the community, not destroying it.
 2. It's a code that you can find in twitter developers, but explained a little bit and already made.
 Bye bye, have a good time!
-NOTE: If you want to turn this into an EXE file so it's a program that you can put in your startup menu etc, you can search for various programs online, like HTML Executable and more, the only problem is that there's not a lot of research in this so the files and programs are not really cracked.
+NOTE: If you want to turn this into an EXE file so it's a program that you can put in your startup menu etc, you can search for various programs online, like HTML Executable and more.